quaylas/datenightgenerator/README.md

 ### User Story

 ```
-AS AN
+AS A human spending a LOT MORE TIME AT HOME THAN USUAL
-I WANT
+I WANT to take the boring planning out of date night
-SO THAT
+SO THAT I can enjoy more time with the people I care about.
 ```

 ### Acceptance Criteria
+GIVEN THAT I have decided to have a date night ...

 ```
-WHEN I
+WHEN I open the date night generator
-THEN I
+THEN I see options to search for cocktails, meals, and music.
 ```
 ```
-WHEN I
+WHEN I search for cocktail recipes
-THEN I
+THEN I can select alcoholic/non, main spirit, main mixer.
 ```
 ```
-WHEN I
+WHEN I search for meal/food recipes
-THEN I
+THEN I can select a category or main ingredient.
 ```
 ```
-WHEN I
+WHEN I search for music
-THEN I
+THEN I can make selections for the type of music I'd like to try.
 ```

 ---